-Project Title: Access Charlotte Digital Inclusion

-Category: 2.4 Household Assistance: Internet
+Project Title: Access Charlotte Digital Category: 2.4 Household Assistance: Internet Inclusion Access Programs

-Access Programs

-Budgeted: \$10,000,000.00 | Spent: \$1,813,287.57
+Budgeted: \$7,069,008.72 | Spent: \$5,294,333.57 | Encumbered: \$1,774,675.15

-Encumbered: \$643,301.15

 Description: The City of Charlotte invested over \$3.25 million in CARES Act funding to provide in-home and public space broadband service, activate digital learning labs, establish citywide digital navigator service, and assist in purchasing connected devices for school-aged children.
-These projects are building upon the framework established with CARES Act funding to continue to improve internet access and digital literacy through the following programs that address the concentration of low adoption of high-speed internet, limited access to ful featured computing devices, and the need for basic digital literacy trainings to improve residents' quality of life and ability to access community and city programs.
+These projects are building upon the framework established with CARES Act funding to continue to improve internet access and digital literacy through the following programs that address the concentration of low adoption of high-speed internet, limited access to full featured computing devices, and the need for basic digital literacy trainings to improve residents' quality of life and ability to access community and city programs.

 Access Charlotte/Free In-Home Internet: In-home, secured internet will be provided to 8,600 housing units located at affordable housing sites.
 This will also include provisioning of internet access to 15 community spaces serving low-income households including seniors and schoolage children.
-Charlotte recently expanded the number of addresses to 8,600 (from around 5,000) to lessen the adverse impact on low-income residents when the Affordable Connectivity Program (ACP) ended.
-As of August 2024, this program is to be fully deployed through a contracted service provider.
+Charlotte recently expanded the number of addresses to over 8,600 (from around 5,000) to lessen the adverse impact on low-income residents when the Affordable Connectivity Program (ACP) ended.
+As of August 2024, this program was fully deployed through the contracted Charter Communications/Spectrum service provider.

-Digital Navigation Services: Funding will be used to expand digital navigation services, including marketing and outreach campaigns as well as dedicated and direct "Access Charlotte Digital Navigators" who will drive outreach to expand adoption of high-speed internet provided by Access Charlotte, and coordinate other services such as device access and trainings and events to drive adoption by collaborating with affordable housing locations' property managers.
-This work also includes working with translators as needed in areas with predominately Spanish-speaking residents.
+Digital Navigation Services: Funding continued to be used to expand digital navigation services, including marketing and outreach campaigns as well as dedicated and direct "Access Charlotte Digital Navigators" who drove outreach to expand adoption of high-speed internet provided by Access Charlotte, and coordinate other services such as device access and trainings and events to drive adoption by collaborating with affordable housing locations' property managers.
+This work also includes working with translators as needed in areas with predominantly Spanish-speaking residents.
 As of August 2024, this program is to be fully deployed through a non-profit organization.